-Fellows are required by the ACGME, RRC, and ASOPRS to maintain a log of their surgical experience.
+Fellows are required by the ACGME, and RRC to maintain a log of their surgical experience.
 Cases are divided into Class I and Class III cases.
 Class I cases are procedures done primarily (50% or more of the case) by the fellow with direct supervision by faculty present in the operating room.
 Class III cases are procedures done primarily by a faculty member with the fellow as first surgical assistant.
 Surgery logs must be updated each week.
 Surgery experience is logged into the ACGME website using the Resident Data Collector System.
-Cases must also be entered into the ASOPRS log using the i-operate platform.
 The class and year of training must be entered for each case.
 Surgical logs will be reviewed and discussed with each resident as part of their twice yearly review with the program director.